TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheBackend/PlugRte.rst

 .. _rte-api:

-API for Rich Text Editors
+API for rich text editors
 =========================

 Connecting an RTE in an extension to TYPO3 is easy.
 The following example is